-- A care package was put into place two years ago when his wife died because he wasn't managing at home.
+- He had a care package put into place two years ago when his wife died because he wasn't managing at home.
 His daughter visits once a week. - He has a past medical history of bowel cancer and he had an operation in his 60's to remove part of his bowel, leaving him with a stoma which he can manage himself. - He was diagnosed with prostate cancer 5 years ago, which has spread to his hip bone and can cause him some pain on walking.
-He walks with one stick, but can mobilise - He is sometimes a little forgetful but does not have a diagnosis of dementia
+He walks with one stick, but can mobilise independently. - He is sometimes a little forgetful but does not have a diagnosis of dementia

-He struggles with practical tasks such as washing, dressing and food preparation.
+About Joseph

-He can mobilise slowly with his stick.

-He is normally an early riser and enjoys a large breakfast to start the day.

-During the day he watches TV, reads the paper and socialises with staff and other residents.
-He likes to talk about his days in the navy.

-He also likes to sit out in the garden on a sunny day and watch the birds.

-He enjoys his life in the home and gets on well with all staff.
+- He can mobilise slowly with his stick. - He is normally an early riser, and enjoys a large breakfast to start the day. - During the day he watches TV, reads the paper and socialises with staff and other residents.
+He likes to talk about his days in the navy. - He also likes to sit out in the garden on a sunny day and watch the birds. - He enjoys his life in the home and gets on well with all staff.